Clowne: Religion

 Early recorded evidence shows the existence of a Primitive Methodist chapel in 1829, although the Ecclesiastical Census Return of 1851 dates the Primitive Methodist Chapel to 1834.
 A new building was opened in 1877.

 The Salvation Army and Christadelphians meet in Clowne.

 Roman Catholics in the area used Southgate House Chapel to celebrate mass.
 The chapel was built in 1901 by Lady Petre, the second wife of Colonel Butler Bowden.
 The chapel continued in use until 1950 and is now the dining room of the Van Dyk Hotel.
-Roman Catholics now worship at the Church of Sacred Heart in Clowne.
+The church of the Sacred Heart in Clowne closed in 2017.